-“Look, here it is, Columbia, Columbia!”
+“Look, here it is, Colombia, Colombia!”

 The ‘Kif in the Rif’, is one of the largest economic activities in the region, due to the ideal altitude and growing climate for marijuana.
-The Rif Mountains are home to Jews, Berbers, Andalusians, ancient villages, rare and protected species like the native Barbary Macaques and scented cedar forests.
+The Rif Mountains are also home to Jews, Berbers, Andalusians, ancient villages, rare and protected species like native Barbary Macaques and scented cedar forests.

 “You want snuffy?” he asked.